 UConn ECE Instructors, Site Representatives, Library Media Specialists, and Students have access to many of the University’s academic resources.
 While we all tend to see the benefits of the program in the earning of UConn credit, this is only half of the picture.
 Students who participate in UConn ECE are taking a rigorous University course, which prepares them for their future as a college student and a part of society.
 When students earn credit, it helps them in many ways.
 Having earned University credits makes students more competitive in the college admissions process.
 These credits have a very high transfer rate and can give students a head start once in college.
-Additionally, students and faculty have full academic access to a Research I University, so you can use books, articles, and other media to support your research.
-Virtual classrooms and online resources are available to all UConn ECE Instructors.
-All program benefits can be found on the UConn ECE website.
+Additionally, students and faculty have full academic access to a Research I University Library, so you can use books, articles, and other media to support your research.
+HuskyCT, a UConn course management tool, and other online resources are available to all UConn ECE Instructors.
+Additional benefits can be found on our Student Benefits page.

 National Alliance of Concurrent Enrollment Partnerships & UConn ECE

 UConn Early College Experience is an accredited member of the National Alliance of Concurrent Enrollment Partnerships (NACEP).
 UConn ECE standards have been developed by both (NACEP) and the University of Connecticut.
 All UConn ECE courses must adhere to the policies that have been set by the University of Connecticut.
 The success of UConn ECE depends upon the personal and professional integrity of all involved.
 In order to provide a valuable and credible academic experience, students and faculty must comply with the standards.

 NACEP provides the program with standards of academic excellence, research, and advocacy.
 Established in 1999, NACEP provides concurrent enrollment programs with standards that are increasingly promoted by legislation in states across the Nation.
 For more information about NACEP and a complete list of NACEP standards, visit NACEP website.